On this page

 Do all tourists need a China visa?

 No. Some passport holders and routes may qualify for ordinary visa-free entry or visa-free transit, but eligibility depends on current rules and trip details.
+Travelers who do not qualify for a shortcut usually need an L visa applied for in advance.

 Can this guide replace embassy advice?